noob-hackers/ipdrone/README.md

 </p>

 ## WARNING :
 ***This tool is only for educational purpose.
-If you use this tool for other purposes except education we will not be responsible in such cases.***
+We will not be responsible if you use this tool for other purposes except education.***